West warns of possible attack at Kabul airport amid airlift

 Amid the warnings and the pending American withdrawal, some European nations said they would have to end their evacuations.

-French Prime Minister Jean Castex told French radio RTL said his country's efforts would end on Friday evening due to the upcoming American withdrawal.
+French Prime Minister Jean Castex told RTL radio said his country’s efforts would end Friday evening due to the U.S. pullout.

 Denmark’s last flight has already departed, and Poland and Belgium have also announced the end of their evacuations.
 The Dutch government said it had been told by the U.S. to leave Thursday.